 Pulpit Rock is the most popular Nelson hike.
 Locals treat the trail like an outdoor gym and sometimes it feels like half the town is out hiking!
 The Pulpit trail offers a solid workout over switchbacks, ending in a scenic overlook of town.
 Hiking further to Flagpole rewards you with an even bigger panorama of the river valley – it’s worth the extra effort when you have the time!

 Allegedly, Pulpit Rock has had Nelsonites clambering up it for nearly a century with old mining sites up the mountain.
 Locals started reclaiming and improving the trail in recent years and now the Friends of Pulpit Rock Society maintains the trail.
 They have some choice guidelines for hikers.

-Approximately 3 km up Johnstone Road from Highway 3A.
+Drive about 3 km up Johnstone Road from Highway 3A.
 Come early – there is overflow parking, but it fills up fast on sunny weekend days!

 There are no water sources along the trail, so bring a water bottle.
 This is a popular dog-walking trail, but make sure you’re in control of your pupper at all times as there are bears in the area.

 Up to Pulpit Rock

 The Pulpit Trail immediately starts switchbacking as soon as it leaves the trailhead.
 Some switchbacks are long, some are short.
 All must be hiked!

 There have been many recent improvements to the trail, but there are still some steep, rocky sections so take care as you hike!
 The trail winds through the woods with glimpses of Nelson below and the sounds of city traffic slowly fade as you ascend.